-Procedure for exclusions: Senior School
+Procedure for exclusions: Junior and senior school

 Pupils who have been excluded temporarily (suspended) are at risk of permanent exclusion should they commit a further serious breach of the school's expectations and rules.
 In all such situations discussions with parents will be an important part of the decision making.